 Thus, every sender needs to have the option to deliver content securely without unnecessary information storage on every side of the communication chain.
 To help avoid confidential information on the customer’s side being stolen with the phone while it being timely and visible, Flash SMS is a tool to consider.

 Flash SMS is a type of SMS that appears directly on the main screen without user interaction and is not automatically stored in the inbox.
-Flash SMS is a value-added-service to standard SMS delivery, and is most commonly used to immediately catch a recipient’s attention.
+As such, Flash SMS is a value-added-service to a standard SMS delivery.
+It’s most commonly used to deliver sensitive information and to immediately catch a recipient’s attention.

 This feature is most often used for sending one-time, or primary, PIN-codes and passwords, credit card information, legal matters related information, as well as emergency messages that need to be seen right away.